 When City Manager Huxley Kennedy addressed the crowd, he said the pool "is a good example of what can be accomplished if the community and the city are willing to work together."
 In the end, the pool cost $35,000 to complete.
 And, City Council would approve an additional $19,000 that was used to "finance the purchase, renovation, and sodding of an adjoining .29 acres to be used for a lounging area."

 By the time Dreamland closed in the 1990s, hundreds of backyard pools had been built in and around Portsmouth.
 This was a national trend.
 In 1950, only 2,500 American families owned in-ground pools as compared to 4 million by 1999.

 Today, McKinley Pool continues to be operated by the City of Portsmouth, as a “place in the sun for everyone” and as a memorial to a fourteen year old boy who lost his life due to Jim Crow.
 The pool serves today as a tribute to those members of the community who stood up for justice and equality, those residents, white and black, who helped bring segregation to its end in the city.

 Niraj Chokshi, "Racism at American Pools Isn’t New: A Look at a Long History," New York Times (1 August 2018).

-Andrew Feight, “Interview with Orville “Butch” Ferguson,” Stories of Life & Labor: Oral Histories from Portsmouth, Ohio (17 July 2017), Shawnee State Digital History Lab, Clark Memorial Library, Shawnee State University, Portsmouth, Ohio.
+Andrew Feight, “Interview with Orville 'Butch' Ferguson," Stories of Life and Labor: Oral Histories from Portsmouth, Ohio (17 July 2017), Center for Public History Archives, Clark Memorial Library, Shawnee State University, Portsmouth, Ohio.

 "16 Rabbis Arrested as Pool Dive‐In Sets Off St. Augustine Rights Clash," New York Times (19 June 1964).